sogis/oereb-gretljobs/README.md

 If you want to set up development databases for developing new GRETL jobs, use the following `docker-compose` command before running your GRETL job in order to prepare the necessary DBs.

-Start two DBs ("oereb" and "edit"), import data required for the data transformation into the "oereb" DB, and import demo data into the "edit" DB
+Start two DBs ("oereb" and "edit"), import data required for the data transformation
+(the so called legal basis data) into the "oereb" DB, and import demo data into the "edit" DB
 (when working on other OEREB topics, replace `createSchemaLandUsePlans replaceLandUsePlansData`